 I’m not talking about an exercise program unless you want to do one because many of us don’t have the time to commit to anything formal but instead break the exercise down into 5-10-minute segments that you enjoy.
 Turn the radio up while doing the dishes and dance around, “pump-iron” with your clothes as you fold them, buy an electronic peddler to use periodically while you sit at your desk, and feed your special needs child.
 Be creative and develop an activity you like to do, and turn it into an exercise routine.
 Take it outside, and you get to add Vit.
 D, and Vit.
 C to the mix.

 Monitor your own health needs.

 Keep up with your annual health and dental appointments, eat a well-balanced diet, and drink plenty of water.
-Try to get enough sleep that you feel refreshed in the morning, but if you can’t, then try to take a nap during the day.
+Try to get enough sleep that you feel refreshed in the morning, but if you can’t, try to nap during the day.
 Even brief naps of 20-30 minutes are restorative.

 Learn to accept help.

 I had a tough time accepting offers of help, but I came to realize that when I denied people the opportunity to help, I was taking away their joy.
 People feel good when they help.
 When I deny them the ability to help me, I’m taking away their opportunity to feel good.
 Once I realized my mistake, it was a little easier to say yes to their offers.

 Focus on what you can control.